M00ny0z/ResourceTracker/APIDOC.md

 It can take an optional parameter of "tags" which should be an array of category ID's to tag the resource under.

+It can also take an optional parameter of "other" which should there be a category that

 **Example Request:** /resourcetracker/resources